pixelsandcandy/ofxVui/README.md

   * macOS High Sierra (10.13) » Xcode 9
   * Windows 10 » Visual Studio 2017
 ***
-###### *QUICK NOTE* 😅
+###### *QUICK NOTE*

-So everything works but sorry the code is a little bit of spaghetti at the moment. ofxVUI was originally split into two different addons (one for ViewManager and one for GUI) but ended up merging the two - mainly so that GUI Mouse/Touch events still work when the View is scaled/rotated but also because I wanted to simplify usage.
-I'll slowly clean up the code but for now I'm focusing on creating example projects/code to learn from, adding useful features, and making sure new features doesn't break anything :)
+So everything works but sorry the code is a little bit of spaghetti at the moment 😅. ofxVui was originally two different addons but it made more sense to combine them.
+Cleaning up the code is on my TODO list but wanted to get this addon out the door so people can use it while I continue to make changes.

 ```
-TODOs (based on priority)

   • Cleanup example-TouchEvents

   • Touch
       + Test multiple touch events / scenarios
+      + Add - VUI_EVENT_TOUCH_DRAG

+  • UI Elements
+      + Add - Slider
-      + Add TOUCH_DRAG event
+      + Add - Slider2D

   • StyleSheet
       + width/height - percentage based values